 PSLF forgives public servants’ remaining federal student loan balances after making 120 qualifying payments.
 To qualify, borrowers must consolidate their federal debt into a Direct Loan, enroll in an income-driven repayment plan and work for a qualifying employer in the public service sector.

-- The program requirements were recently amended following a temporary waiver that has made it easier for borrowers to achieve forgiveness.
+- In 2022, the program requirements were permanently amended, making it easier for borrowers to achieve forgiveness.

-- Before the waiver, PSLF had a 98 percent rejection rate.
+- Before the waiver that expired in 2022, PSLF had a 98 percent rejection rate.

 Income-driven repayment plans